-PRESSURE VESSEL means a closed unfired container under internal pressure.
+PRESSURE VESSEL means a closed, unfired container under internal pressure.

-PRESSURE VESSEL, USED means any pressure vessel that is installed in Seattle that was in service at a previous time.
+PRESSURE VESSEL, USED means any installed pressure vessel that was in service at a previous time.

 PURGE means to blow air, fuel, water, or other foreign substances out of a container or confined space.